 We do have scholarships available that are awarded based upon merit.
 Scholarship recipients are chosen through the CHAA (Camp Huawni Alumni Association) Board in April of each year.
 If you’d like a scholarship, please email the camp office.

 Life happens, and we understand that fully.
-That’s why we offer a 100% refund up until April 1st each year.
-After April 1st, you can rollover your balance for a future summer.
+That’s why we offer a 100% refund up until December 31st.
+Afterwards, you may rollover your balance for a future summer.